knknkn1162/tlpi_study/README.md

 cd lib
 # Remove CC option in the Makefile.inc if you want to compile codes with gcc.
 make # generate libtlpi.a in the parent directory
+# or you can use gcc like this:
+make CC=gcc # or change CC option in ./Makefile.inc
 ```

 3. If you compile each C code, return to the parent directory and take the below command.